SumoLogic/sumologic-documentation/docs/search/Time-Compare.md

 You can use the compare operator to create scheduled search email alerts.

-For example, if you want to be alerted if there is a 15% spike in login failures compared to the average of the last seven days, you could use the following query:
+For example, if you want to be alerted if there is a 15% spike in login failures compared to the average of the last seven days, you'd use the following query:

 ```sql
 _sourceCateogy=WebserverLogs "Bad username or password"